You came to the right site if you want to know what RedShelf is and how to use it. Please read our full RedShelf review

 People can access RedShelf individually.
 These users search for a textbook and utilize RedShelf once the book is purchased.
 This is how most people use RedShelf.
 Students can also access RedShelf through their institution.
 In 23 states, 340 institutions contract with RedShelf to get students their digital textbooks.
-When used through their institution, professors and staff members also have access to RedShelf and the study tools.
+When used through their institution, professors and staff members also access RedShelf and the study tools.
 RedShelf wants to empower the institution to deliver their desired textbooks, whether written by the professor or published by a huge publishing company.
 These are found all over the country.

 The other way to use RedShelf is through Follett.
 Follett is the country’s leading provider of higher ed bookstores.
 Follett offers its digital textbooks through RedShelf.

 Pricing Through RedShelf

 Prices through RedShelf are very affordable.
 Digital textbooks range from $30-$200, with the more expensive books being science-based books and the least costly books being English and literature-based.
 Because RedShelf has contracts with multiple publishers and digital books, costs can be kept very low.
 Adding to the online study tools, RedShelf wins the least expensive textbooks compared to the competition.

 Besides the fantastic study tools, RedShelf offers several features with your eReader purchase.
 Not all features are available on every book, so be sure to check before you purchase.
 Some of the features include Read Anywhere, Digital Notes & Study Tools, Offline Access, Printing, Copy/Paste, and Text to Speech.